AdaCore/Ada_Drivers_Library/docs/Ada_Drivers_Library-vs-bb_runtimes.md

 We understand that there might be some confusion between the two repositories `Ada_Drivers_Library` and `bb-runtimes`.
 Who does what?
 What should go where?
-This page will try to provide and answer.
+This page will try to provide an answer.

 Don't hesitate to ask more questions on this subject or suggest improvements to this page.